 The Laboratory for Synthetic-Biologic Interactions (LSBI) is a research facility housed in the Department of Chemistry.
 The LSBI is designed to be a multi-user laboratory supporting major research initiatives within the Chemistry Department, the university and extending to the broader academic and industrial scientific communities.
-Five instruments are currently available on a fee-for-use basis, and others may be made available on case-by-case considerations.
-Over time, we will be bringing additional instrumentation online for training and usage by the campus research facility.
-As this occurs, rates and instruments will become available through this site, including the FOM online instrument booking software.
+Fifteen instruments are currently available on a fee-for-use basis, and others may be made available on case-by-case considerations.

 The following instruments are all available on a fee-for-use basis:

 |In Vivo Imaging System*||Bruker||Xtreme 4MP||$45/h||$60/h|

 |Dynamic Light Scattering||Malvern||Zetasizer Nano ZS||$20/h||$35/h|

 |Zeta Potential Measurement*||Malvern||Zetasizer Nano ZS||$45/h||$60/h|